MDAStanford/Cyber-Security-Project-1/README.md

 # Cyber-Security-Project-1
 PROJECT: MICROSOFT AZURE ELK STACK DESIGN & DEPLOYMENT

+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 The files in this repository were used to configure the network depicted below.